The Common Program of the People's Republic of China 1949-1954

 The assortment of aviation equipment was so varied and incongruous that it was unfeasible to utilize it as a solid foundation for establishing a new air force or developing a self-sustaining aviation industry.
 Even if the issue of communism had not strained relationships with foreign suppliers, the sheer disparity in equipment would have posed insurmountable obstacles.
 Even before the establishment of the PLAAF, discussions were held in Moscow to pursue the development of a standardized and modern air force, along with the indigenous capability to manufacture aircraft.

 In September 1949, the SU decided to provide China with 334 planes and artillery pieces, including 360 antiaircraft guns.
-Almost at the same time, during August to October 1949, 6 aviation institutes are founded, where 878 Russian experts teach.
+Almost at the same time, during August to October 1949, 6 aviation institutes were founded, where 878 Russian experts teached.
 On July 10, 1949, Mao Zedong planned to send between 300 to 400 officers to the SU to be trained as a pilot or engineer and to purchase at least 100 airplanes.
 “Together with the air force we have now, they will form an offensive unit to support the cross-strait campaign and prepare to seize Taiwan next summer.”
 In the years 1949-1950 the SU, at the request of the PRC, provided air protection to the industrial centres of Northeast China and Shanghai against enemy air raids from the GMD regime of Taiwan.

 On November 11, 1949, after all this preliminary work, the PLAAF is founded.
 The staff of the PLAAF are all officers of the land forces.
 The main task of the PLAAF is ‘to be battle ready’ as soon as possible to conquer Hainan and Taiwan.
-From July 1950 onwards, the PLAAF asks for more airplanes and trainers from the SU.
+From July 1950 onwards, the PLAAF asked for more airplanes and trainers from the SU.
 A different way to achieve this goal is cooperation with the GMD servicemen who are defected or who will defect.
 Throughout the Korean War, the primary objective of both the emerging Chinese air force and the Soviet Air Force was to provide aerial protection for transportation routes and restoration efforts on airfields, hydroelectric power plants, Yalu River bridges, frontline transportation networks, and the region north of the Chongju River.

 Prime Minister Zhou Enlai stated in December 1950: "Construction of China’s aviation industry should be carried out according to the Chinese practical situation . . .
 We could not just rely on buying foreign aircraft and only carrying out repair by ourselves.
 The construction road, therefore, of China’s aviation industry should be conducting repair first, manufacture afterwards and then the design . . . certain consideration should be given to the planning and arrangement of turning [repair facilities] into a manufacture factory in the future.
 Meanwhile, negotiations should be carried out with the Soviets about their assistance for the construction of our aviation industry."